codemonger-io/codemonger/zola/content/blog/0001-introducing-zola.md

 ## Why did I choose Zola for my website?

-I was attracted to Zola because its implementation language Rust was the language I was and am learning (as of June 9, 2022).
+I was attracted to Zola because its implementation language Rust was the language I was and am learning (as of June 13, 2022).
 As long as I just use Zola the implementation language does not matter though.

 ## Using Bulma with Zola

-[Bulma](https://bulma.io) is my favorite CSS framework and I wanted apply it to this website.
+[Bulma](https://bulma.io) is my favorite CSS framework and I wanted to apply it to this website.
 I needed some tweaks before Bulma worked.

 ### Importing Bulma